utdata/icj-setting-up/macintosh-01.md

 Be sure to read all the directions for a particular section before diving in as there are hints that you'll need as you install and configure.

-## Code editor
+## Install Git

-- Install the code editor [Visual Studio Code](https://code.visualstudio.com/download) on your machine.
-It's normal kind of application install that shouldn't give you any trouble.
-There are other good code editors out there ([Atom](https://atom.io/), [Sublime](https://www.sublimetext.com/3)), but I'll use VS Code in class.
-- Follow these instructions to add the `code` command [to your path](https://code.visualstudio.com/docs/setup/mac#_launching-from-the-command-line).
-- **TEST**: Close your Terminal and restart it.
-Type `code ./` and see it opens VS Code.
-Hollar if it doesn't.

-## Version control system
+> This needs update to use homebrew

 - Install [Git](https://git-scm.com/downloads), our source code version control program.
 This will allow us to save our code in steps.
 Don't install the Git GUI clients.
 There isn't an "app" for Git, it just lives inside your computer.

+### Set up your git user and email

+> This needs update to write out the steps.
+No need to go to git help.

-- Follow these step to [Set your user.name](https://help.github.com/en/github/using-git/setting-your-username-in-git#setting-your-git-username-for-every-repository-on-your-computer) for _every repository_ in Git.
+- Follow these steps to [Set your user.name](https://help.github.com/en/github/using-git/setting-your-username-in-git#setting-your-git-username-for-every-repository-on-your-computer) for _every repository_ in Git.
 You only need to do the first part "for _every_ repository".
 - [Set your commit user.email](https://help.github.com/en/github/setting-up-and-managing-your-github-user-account/setting-your-commit-email-address#setting-your-commit-email-address-in-git).
 - **TEST**: In your Terminal, do `git config user.name` and you should get a response that is your name.
 - **TEST**: Do `git config user.email` and you should get back your email address.